Târgoviște: Capital of Wallachia

 Starting with 1565, for the next two centuries, the rulers alternated the capital between Târgoviște and Bucharest, often on political reasons, as the former was preferred by the rulers who were more friendly toward Transylvania and the King of Hungary.
 Throughout the 15th and 16th centuries, Târgoviște was a major trade hub, especially with Poland, Brașov, and Sibiu.

 By the 16th century, the Romanians became majority in the city, as some Saxons left for Transylvania and others were assimilated.
 Greek merchants began to settle in the city, especially after 1500, while Greek monks settled in the nearby Dealu and Panaghia monasteries.

 As the capital of Wallachia, Târgoviște faced numerous sieges and invasions.
 In 1395, it was sieged and set on fire by Bayezid I. In 1457, the townsfolk of Târgoviște were punished by Vlad III Dracula for their involvement in the assassination of his brother: the elite of the city were killed, while the young were sent to work at his Poenari Castle.

-The Ottoman invasion of 1462 did not reach the city, being prevented by Vlad III through The Night Attack.
+The Ottoman invasion of 1462 did not reach the city, being prevented by Vlad III through the night attack at Târgoviște.
 In 1476, the city was taken by Stephen V Báthory following a fifteen-day siege intended to restore Vlad to the throne.
 Several other battles were fought near the city during the rules of Neagoe Basarab and Radu of Afumați.

 In 1597, the Hajduks of Mihai Viteazul and Starina Novak fought and won a decisive battle against the Ottoman Empire in Târgoviște.